The Wind (1928) Director: Victor Sjöström

-Based on the novel of the same name by Frances Marion, The Wind is a powerful and haunting film of the silent, one of the last silent films released by Metro-Goldwyn-Mayer (MGM).
+Based on the novel of the same name by Frances Marion, The Wind is a haunting film of the silent era, one of the last silent films released by Metro-Goldwyn-Mayer (MGM).

 It tells the story of Letty (Lillian Gish) who is a poor young woman traveling West by train to reach Sweet Water where her cousin’s ranch is located.
 From the beginning she is constantly disturbed by the howling wind of the desert as it kicks up sand and dust.
 On the train she befriends a man named Wirt Roddy who tells her that women are usually driven insane by the wind.